October 03, 2023 7 min read

 Are cotton sheets better than microfiber?

 Breathable sheets promote better comfort and a good night’s sleep.
-Organic cotton sheets are naturally breathable, and therefore are much better at regulating your body temperature than microfiber.
+Are microfiber sheets cool and are microfiber sheets breathable?
+The truth is that organic cotton sheets are naturally breathable, and therefore are much better at regulating your body temperature than microfiber.
 Stonewashed linen is another exceptionally comfortable and breathable choice.
 Not only is linen eco-friendly, but it’s also extremely long-lasting.
 If you tend to get hot during the night, it’s recommended that you choose sheets that are not just soft to the touch, but also as breathable as possible to help you stay cool.
 Look for sheets with a lower thread count, as those with higher thread counts per square inch won’t allow for good airflow.

 Do Microfiber Sheets Tear Easily?